 7.1 System information handling

-In MR-DC, the SN is not required to broadcast system information other than for radio frame timing and SFN.
+In MR-DC, the SN is not required to broadcast system information other than for radio frame timing, SFN and CGI.
 System information for initial configuration is provided to the UE by dedicated RRC signalling via the MN.
 The UE acquires, at least, radio frame timing and SFN of SCG from the PSS/SSS and MIB (if the SN is an eNB) / NR-PSS/SSS and PBCH (if the SN is a gNB) of the PSCell.

 In EN-DC, upon change of the relevant system information of a configured SCell, the network releases and subsequently adds the concerned SCell (with updated system information), via one or more RRC reconfiguration messages sent on MCG SRB or SCG SRB.